-Now, on to the adorable upcycled containers…
+- Now, on to the adorable upcycled containers…

-> - With all of my vegan baking, I go through containers of coconut oil like no one’s business.
+- With all of my vegan baking, I go through containers of coconut oil like no one’s business.
 Once you strip the labels off of them, they make great containers for pet treats.
 I really like small salsa jars as well.
 Collect jars from your friends and neighbours to surprise them with a fun holiday gift!

-> - Go to Michaels or another craft store and buy a sleeve of tiny plastic dogs.
+- Go to Michaels or another craft store and buy a sleeve of tiny plastic dogs.
 I purchased mine at Michaels and got them (with a coupon) for about $4.99 for about 12 of them.
 You’ll also need spray paint (colour of your choice - I picked gold glitter and mint-ish green) and some crazy glue.
 Easiest craft ever.

-> - Step One: Glue your plastic dogs to the tops of the jars.
+- Step One: Glue your plastic dogs to the tops of the jars.
 Try your best to centre them.
 I just put a dab of crazy glue on each paw and let them dry.
 I tried to mentally match up the doggies with the ones that my friends have!
 Like I said earlier, only one of my friends has a cat, so that makes her gift easier.

-> - Step Two: Spray paint the lids, plastic creature, and all.
+- Step Two: Spray paint the lids, plastic creature, and all.
 Very lightly do the first coat.
 If you go too heavy and keep caking the paint on top, it will start to gather weirdly around the plastic animals’ paws.
 Just do about 3-4 light spritzes until everything is covered.

-> - Step Three: Fill and label your jars.
+- Step Three: Fill and label your jars.
 This is the easier part.
 I plan to print out labels with the ingredients in these biscuits.
 Being a concerned dog mom, I always like to know what’s in her food, although it’s not like she eats all of it anyway!

-> - These upcycled jars look stylish and modern, especially in primary colors or ones that match your friend’s kitchen!
+- These upcycled jars look stylish and modern, especially in primary colours or ones that match your friend’s kitchen!
 I saw a similar craft in the newspaper months ago, and I felt inspired!
-I hope you consider making these adorable jars for Christmas or for an upcoming pet birthday!
+I hope you consider making these adorable jars for Christmas or an upcoming pet birthday!